FAQs

 FAQ's for Zero Waste Building Occupants

-The follow questions are specifically for staff and faculty in buildings that have recently implemented the zero waste program.
+The following questions are specifically for staff and faculty in buildings where zero waste bin systems have been installed.

-In an effort to help the University meet its waste reduction goals, your desk-side trash bin has been removed and replaced with a new mini-bin.
-Mini-bins will not be lined and are serviced once a week so it is best to take sticky/wet items to your nearest central zero waste station in a hallway or department office.
-For more information, please refer to the program brochure that was left for you on your desk.
+In an effort to help the University meet its waste reduction goals, desk-side trash bins have been removed and replaced with a new mini-bin.
+Mini-bins will not be lined and are serviced once a week so it is best to take sticky/wet items to your nearest central zero waste station in a hallway or department breakroom/common space.

 When used properly, the mini-bin should not need a bag.
 Only, dry, non-sticky items should go inside your mini-bin.
 Sticky/wet items should go to any of the centralized zero waste bins located in the hallways.
 Those bins are serviced daily.
 Avoiding placing sticky items in your desk side bins will also help prevent pest issues inside your office.

-When used properly, your mini-bin should only contain dry, non-sticky items.
-However, if your mini-bin becomes dirty, you may (1) rinse it in a breakroom kitchen sink or nearest restroom, or (2) use a wipe to clean and disinfect.
+Place only dry, non-sticky landfill/trash items in your mini-bin.
+If your mini-bin becomes dirty, you may (1) rinse it in a breakroom or restroom sink, or (2) use a wipe to clean and disinfect it.
 Remember to place all sticky/wet items in a centralized zero waste bins located in the hallways to avoid pests!

 Trash bins have been removed from most classrooms to help encourage folks to bring their items to a zero waste station where it can be properly sorted into a recycle bin or landfill/trash bin.